Mother holding young daughter outside in garden, next to Father with son on his back.

 Information and documents needed for your NDIS plan reassessment.

-Being over-prepared is so much better than being under-prepared.
+Being over-prepared is much better than being under-prepared.
 Use the guide below for helpful information to take to your meeting – you may not need all of these or have others you’d like to include as well.

 1. Leap in!
 Plan Ready Summary.

 • View, print or share this summary that you can find in the menu of the My Profile section in the app.
-Include any photos, information and status updates you or your crew have tracked for your goals during the Plan
+Include any photos, information and status updates you or your crew have tracked for your goals during the plan

 • A phone or tablet with the Leap in! app, so you can reference any detail you need for amounts spent, allocated or unspent.

-1. Documents, assessments or reports.
+2. Documents, assessments or reports.

 • Assessments and reports from some of your service providers showing how your support and services are helping you to achieve your goals.
-For example, Home modification assessment, Mental health reports, Occupational therapist and speech pathologist reports, Incontinence assessments and management plans
+For example, Home modification assessment, Mental health reports, Occupational therapist and speech pathologist reports, Incontinence assessments and Management plans

 • Recommendations from service providers with suggestions for services you might need in the future